 The bites tend to appear in rows of three or four and are very itchy.
 There are a couple of theories on why the bites appear in rows.

-Another theory is that you lay on a crease in your sheets and there are several bed bugs in that crease.
+Another theory is that you lay on a crease in your sheets and there are several bugs in that crease.
 As you lay there the bugs bite at the same time which leaves a row of bite marks.

-Just because you have several bites this does not dictate the number of bed bugs you have.
+Just because you have several bites this does not dictate the number of bugs you have.
 The theories above just show ways in which you can have rows of bite marks.

 What are Common Reactions to the Bites?

-The first, and most annoying, part of a bed bug bite is the intense itching.
+The first, and most annoying, part of a bite is the intense itching.
 The actual bite itself looks like a small, red, raised welt most commonly found on the upper body although you can get a bite anywhere.

 In cases of allergy, the bites can be extremely swollen and itchy.
 In this case, a person may need to visit his/her personal physician in order to get steroid cream or a steroid injection to decrease the allergic reaction.